googlefonts/Signika/fonts/signikavfsc/fontbakery-checks/SignikaSC[NEGA,wght]-fontbakery-report.md

 <pre>--- Rationale ---

 There are various metadata in the OpenType spec to specify if a font is monospaced or not.
-If the font is not trully monospaced, then no monospaced metadata should be set (as sometimes they mistakenly are...)
+If the font is not truly monospaced, then no monospaced metadata should be set (as sometimes they mistakenly are...)

 Requirements for monospace fonts: